oenzoferrari/50sec/README.md

 The backend is entirely on Node.js (using typescript), for the same reason.

 The database was a mongoDB instance, running on Docker.

+## How to run

+You'll need:

+- mongoDB instance listening to 27017 port.
+- create .env file on the backend root with 3 secrets
+- run yarn to install packages on both frontend and backend
+- run yarn dev on both, to initialize the applications